stennety/mywebsite/_posts/2019-10-28-the-information-diet.md

 ![]({{site.cdn_path}}/2019/10/28/news_feed_eradicator.png)

-My usage of Facebook has become much less distracted and much more intentional since making these changes.
+I have several friends who quit Facebook altogether, and, while I admire that, I still get a lot of value out of the service.
+Zooming in on that, here are my pros/cons:

+Pros of Facebook
+- My friend group uses Messenger to keep in contact
+- We also use Events to coordinate things
+- Keeping up with people on the News Feed
+- I'm a photographer, and it's an easy way to share photos with people

+Cons of Facebook
+- FOMO
+- News Feed is super distracting
+- News Feed interactions are low-value as compared to meeting with friends in person

+So, instead of ditching Facebook altogether, I essentially surgically removed the bad parts of it from my usage.
+I realized that the News Feed had more downside than upside, for me.
+The tradeoff is that I'm not as up-to-date on what my friends are doing, but to me, that was worth it.
+Plus, I see friends often enough that I'm mostly able to just get that information from them first-hand, which I'd prefer anyway.

+## The "Vice Phone"

 Since I still wanted to use Instagram, and the web app is missing some crucial features like messaging and posting, I established a "vice phone" (trademark pending.
 Just kidding).
-This is an old phone where I install apps that are my vices, like Instagram, Facebook, Twitter, Reddit, etc. Every week or so, I'll let myself use it for a bit.
-If I ever feel like I'm out of control, I throw the phone in a [kSafe](https://www.thekitchensafe.com), which is a time-locked safe.
+This is an old phone where I install apps that are my "vices," like Instagram, Facebook, Twitter, Reddit, etc. Every few days, I check it.
+This also augments, to some degree, my feeling that I mentioned earlier about not keeping up with what friends are doing as much.

+I try to time-box my usage of this phone to 15-30 min.
+If I ever feel like I'm wasting too much time on it, I throw the phone in a [kSafe](https://www.thekitchensafe.com), which is a time-locked safe.
 A brilliant invention.
+They cost about $50 on Amazon.

 ![]({{site.cdn_path}}/2019/10/28/ksafe.jpg)